Ceneka/Ceneka/README.md

 _May 2023 – Present_

-- Contribute to a fintech startup focused on enabling worldwide donations through innovative and scalable solutions.
-- Develop and maintain web applications using Laravel and Livewire, delivering secure and efficient platforms for users.
-- Lead DevOps initiatives, including Docker-based containerization, Linux server administration, and managing VMs and services on AWS for seamless deployments.
+I contributed to a fintech startup dedicated to enabling worldwide donations through innovative and scalable solutions.
+In this role, I developed and maintained secure, efficient web applications using Laravel and Livewire, while spearheading DevOps initiatives—including Docker-based containerization, Linux server administration, and managing AWS VMs and services—to ensure seamless deployments.

-- Collaborate on modernizing legacy systems and integrating them with new technologies to ensure reliability and adaptability.
-- Work in a collaborative team environment, engaging in project planning, code reviews, and mentoring team members.
-- Provide tailored consulting services, from system architecture design to deployment and optimization strategies.
+Additionally, I collaborated on modernizing legacy systems by integrating new technologies that enhanced reliability and adaptability.
+I also played an active role in project planning, participated in code reviews, and mentored team members, all while providing tailored consulting services from system architecture design to deployment and optimization strategies.

 #### **Senior Software Engineering / Tech Leader at DChess (dchess.net)**